-Lately, the concerns about bees being endangered have become widely noted among people all over the world, but how to take action about it has become scarce in this age.
+Lately, the concerns about bees being endangered have become widely noted among people all over the world, but information on how to take action about it has become scarce in this age.
 That’s why World Bee Day exists to educate people about the importance of bees and how they can help preserve them for the sake of the future.
-If you want to help save these fuzzy insects from extinction, then read down below to learn more about what World Bee Day is about!
+If you want to help save these fuzzy insects from extinction, then read down below to find out what World Bee Day is about!

 History of World Bee Day

 World Bee Day corresponds with an important influencer in the pioneering of beekeeping.
 Anton Janša, who in the 18th century pioneered modern beekeeping techniques in his native Slovenia, was one of the first people to help bring about the importance of bees in the world environment.
 Since then, beekeeping has become a vital necessity in the world’s ecosystems and economic systems.
 However, not many people realize the importance of bees or know how to help save the bees, which led to the announcement of World Bee Day through the United Nations.

 The United Nations designated World Bee Day to raise awareness of the importance of bees.
 Bees are under a continuous threat from human activity, which includes the introduction of invasive insects, pesticides, land-use change, and monocropping practices, which have continuously been destroying bee colonies over time.
 World Bee Day helps educate people about the importance of bees and what they do for the environment, which includes how they help grow 90% of the world’s wildflower plants, 35% of the world’s crops depend on bees to grow, and how they help build ecosystems all over the world.
 With these statistics, the United Nations has created various programs all over the world to increase awareness of protecting bees and what you can do to help this cause.